 Marketing Lesson: Get people into leadership positions that can bring a refreshing perspective to your company and products.
 Surround yourself with creative thinkers.
 Never let the complacency of management hold back the company because it will lead to failure.

 Lesson #8: ALWAYS Create more than one product

 Like I mentioned above, the BlackBerry is more famous than the company.
 That fame was spread due to so-called “crackberry,” and it seemed that BlackBerry was invincible and would dominate for a long time.

 But you can’t survive as a company if you only have one product.
 It is never enough.
 The BlackBerry Mobile Fusion was a good step in the right direction for the company…but it may be too late.

 Only time will tell.

 Marketing Lesson: Surround yourself with people who will continually push for new ideas.
 Think of Google’s Labs and all of the products that rolled out of there.
-Its’ people were passionate about creating a better product for end users.
+Its people were passionate about creating a better product for end users.
 Not all the products were a success, but some really major ones, like Gmail, have changed the game.
-Multiple products allows you to consume from different markets and not really on just one.
+Multiple products allows you to consume from different markets and instead of relying on just one.

-Any company can fail to engage customers in the social web and build products that engineers love, but consumers hate…any company can get complacent and ignore the value in their employees ideas to innovate.
+Any company can fail to engage customers in the social web and build products that engineers love but consumers hate, and any company can get complacent and ignore the value of its employees’ innovation potential.